hurricane-response/florence-api/CONTRIBUTING.md

   The `-P` flag will prompt you to create a password for the new user
 * Create the database (with the owner of the database set to user just created in the last step)
   * Example `createdb -O harvey-api_development harvey-api_development`
-* un rails structure load to create the schema: `rails db:structure:load`, otherwise you can migrate to get any new updates: `rails db:migrate`
+* Run rails structure load to create the schema: `rails db:structure:load`, otherwise you can migrate to get any new updates: `rails db:migrate`

 #### Importing data